ACCEPTANCE IS NOT DEFEAT (REPOST)

 DIVERSIONS

-DIVERSIONS by Samantha LeBoeuf Our Daily Wisdom Word today is “diversions”.
-Before going any further, I am going to give the Webster Dictionary meaning and daily wisdom words meaning.
 The Webster meaning of Diversion-1.
 An instance of turning aside something from its course.
-2. An activity that diverts the mind from tedious or serious concerns. … Read more
+2. An activity that diverts the mind from tedious or serious concerns. (partial).

 THE LIFE-LESSONS OF GETTING SICK